 Moving to New Bedford around 5 years of age meant, virtually my entire childhood is of New Bedford.
 While not born here, I am of New Bedford.
 It’s instilled in me.

 While I have many painful memories of New Bedford, the vast majority of my memories are positive ones.
 Sorry, cynics.

 I have many fond memories of a number of landmarks throughout the city.
 Unfortunately, it’s difficult to come across images of many of these.
-I remember playing tag football in the Car Barn before it was an housing complex.
-It was an auto salvage facility, if memory serves me correct.
+I remember playing tag football in the Car Barn before it was a housing complex.
+It was an auto salvage facility if memory serves me correctly.
 I remember crushed or destroyed cars stacked upon each other.
 They were stacked in rows along opposing walls, leaving a clearing in the center for heavy machinery.
 That was our football field.

 In the context of winter, there’s a saying “You know you are from New England when you get excited when you see a Trans Am.”